Gail Kim: Championship reigns (2013–2016)

 Kim successfully defended her title against Taryn Terrell on the September 3 episode of Impact Wrestling.
 After the match, Kim and Terrell were both attacked by the debuting Havok.
-In September, Kim injured her shoulder during a pre-match brawl with Havok.
+In September, Kim suffered a separated shoulder and torn ligaments during a pre-match brawl with Havok.
 Going against doctor's advice, Kim defended her title later that night and lost her championship to Havok.
-Soon after, it was announced that Kim had suffered a separated shoulder and torn ligaments at the hands of Havok, and would be out of action indefinitely.
 Kim returned to Impact Wrestling in November, demanding her rematch for the Knockouts title against Havok, which Kim ultimately lost.

-On the January 30, 2015, episode of Impact Wrestling, in a three–way match for the Knockouts Championship, Kim and Madison Rayne lost to the defending champion, Taryn Terrell.
+On the January 30, 2015, episode of Impact Wrestling, in a three-way match for the Knockouts Championship, Kim and Madison Rayne lost to the defending champion, Taryn Terrell.
 On the May 1 episode of Impact Wrestling, Kim started an alliance with Awesome Kong to feud with Terrell, Jade and Marti Bell, collectively known as The Dollhouse.
 The following week, Kim and Kong were defeated by The Dollhouse in a three–on–two handicap match.
 Kim sustained an arm injury on the May 29 episode of Impact Wrestling, after unsuccessfully challenging Terrell for the Knockouts Championship in a steel cage match and being attacked by The Dollhouse afterwards.

 After some hiatus, Kim returned on the July 15 episode of Impact Wrestling, portraying a superhero-like character and attacking Jade, which allowed Brooke to win the Knockouts Championship.
 On the September 16 episode of Impact Wrestling, Kim won her fifth Knockouts Championship by winning a four-way match also involving Brooke, Lei'D Tapa and Awesome Kong.
 Kim successfully retained the championship against Kong at Bound for Glory on October 4.
 During October and November (taped in July), she participated in the TNA World Title Series, where she ended first of her block, tied with Awesome Kong, advancing to the finals. on the December 2 episode of Impact Wrestling, Kim lost to the then current TNA X Division Championship Tigre Uno and was eliminated from the TNA World Title Series.
 On January 19, 2016, Kim defended her title against Kong.
 She then lost her title to Jade in a three-way match also involving Madison Rayne after Maria hit Kim with her title belt on the April 5.